Norfolk Naval Shipyard

 Source: US Navy Naval Historical Center, USS Texas (1895-1911), later renamed San Marcos

 In 1911, the USS Texas was renamed the USS San Marcos, then used for gunnery exercises and sunk in the Chesapeake Bay over six miles from Tangier Island.
 It reportedly damaged seven ships as a sunken wreck, doing more damage from underwater than it ever did when a floating warship.
-In 1959, US Navy divers blasted out a trench underwater and the wreck rolled over, ending up 20 feet below the surface.12
+In 1959, US Navy divers blasted out a trench underwater and the wreck rolled over, finally ending up 20 feet below the surface.12

 the USS Texas, renamed the USS San Marcos, was sunk off Tangier Island and used for naval gunnery target practice until 1959